 However, it is hard to make the company stand out as an employer.
 You don’t have the luxury of pointing at a unique business solution.
 That’s a beacon people are coming to, but it is an employer brand that makes them stay.
 Job seekers, applicants, and candidates care about different things.
 That’s were many companies stumble and lose potential applicants.

-The most common mistake companies do is that they trivialize their employer value proposition with borderline nondescript stuff like “comfortable office,” “friendly collective,” “pizza Fridays,” “awesome projects,” and so on.
+The most common mistake companies do is that they trivialize their employee value proposition with borderline nondescript stuff like “comfortable office,” “friendly collective,” “pizza Fridays,” “awesome projects,” and so on.
 If your pitch generates “so what?” instead of “I want to know more,” – that’s a clear miss.

 What makes an employer brand to stand out?
 There are a few things to note: